 Whorls of flowers of roughly the same size repeated up the stem.

-In this tomb, a spike is a tower of flowers, either parallel sided, or tapered.
+In this tomb, a spike is a tower of flowers, either parallel sided, or tapered (as shown).

-This category encompases both Racemes and Panicles, which are stems, possibly horizontal or drooping, which are covered in flowers, either themselves on smaller branches (compound panicles) or not.
+This category encompasses both Racemes and Panicles, which are stems, possibly horizontal or drooping, which are covered in flowers, either themselves on smaller branches (compound panicles) or not.